pygame-community/LegacyWeeklyChallenges/02-particle-system/readme.md

  Description of the different levels and the amount of `C`hallenger `P`oints they provide:

 - Casual `+3 CP`: Have 3 different particle effects of your choice in the game
-- Ambitious `+2 CP`: Have 6 different particles effects and handle 1000 particles at 60 FPS
-- Adventurous `+1 CP`: Have the asteroids break in pieces that together make up the original sprite.
+- Ambitious `+2 CP`: Have the asteroids break in pieces that together make up the original sprite, in a somewhat "realistic" way.
+- Adventurous `+1 CP`:
+  Have a reusable system that can handle a thousand particles at 60 FPS with three of the following features (you choose!):
+    - Transparency
+    - Images as well as drawn particles
+    - Change colors overtime with multistep gradients
+    - Particle physics (colliding against walls, asteroids, ...)
+    - Ability to spawn a burst of particles but also spawn some over time
+    - A cool feature of your choice (mention it in the description of your entry!)

-In any case, your particle system should be:
+In any case, your particle system should strive to be:
 - independent of the rest of your code (for instance, in it own file) so that you can copy/paste it in your other projects
 - run at 60 FPS, at least, so that there is still processing power for the rest of a real game